Welcome Rietveld's Van Daalen House!

 SPECIAL – Dutch Delights!

 Welcome to the second in our new series of country specials – designed to help you make the most of a week(end) away.
 And if you are planning to join us for our international conference next year, here's a sneak preview of (some of) what's in store.
 We also welcome a new Dutch member: the Van Doesburg Rinsemahuis in Drachten.

 SAVE THE DATE!

-Plan your visits well in advance as house museums and especially private houses can have irregular visiting times and coronavirus guidelines often require online reservation.
+Note: Plan your visit(s) well in advance, as house museums can have irregular visiting times and coronavirus guidelines often require online reservation.